Ipe wood and Decking

 Ipe Decking Range of Sizes

 Unlike a lot of the other tropical decking species, Ipe decking can be readily procured in larger sizes like 2 by, 4 by, and 6 by.
-We sell 6×6 or 4×4 posts for exterior structures and 2×4 through 2×12 for a wide variety of projects.
+Therefore we sell 6×6 or 4×4 posts for exterior structures and 2×4 through 2×12 for a wide variety of projects.
 While Ipe is known as the king of decking, it isn’t just used for decking anymore these days, and we commonly sell it for siding, outdoor furniture, and bridges.
 We also maintain a huge inventory of these larger sizes on our lumber yard for immediate order fulfillment.
 Finally, we also stock rough sawn Ipe to feed our millwork for custom Ipe jobs.

 – – – – – – – – – –